mild-blue/covid-vaxx/backend/README.md

 However, for both cases you need running database - we usually use the one in [docker-compose.yml](../docker-compose.yml).
 The credentials for inspecting the database are in the [.env](../.env).

+Please note, that when you run the application for the first time it does not contain any data.
+This means that it does not have any user in the database and for that reason you won't be able to perform most of the actions.
+The first user must be created manually in the database - this is because we don't want to ship this dummy user to our production environment.
+There's an SQL insert in the [Test data](#test-user) section that you should use to create this first admin user.

 #### Bare Metal

 You need to have database up & running.
 For that you should use included [docker-compose.yml](../docker-compose.yml).
 You need to be in the